Search results for:

 Non-Formulary Agent Formulary Equivalent

-vancomycin oral any strength/frequency vancomycin oral 125 mg q6h x 10 days.
+vancomycin oral any strength/frequency Convert oral doses to 125 mg q6h x 10 days.
 If 500 mg ordered, evaluate whether appropriate per protocol for fulminant infection (hypotension, shock, ileus, or megacolon).
 If these criteria not met, change to 125 mg po q6h x 10 days.

 Adult Extravasation Management